 2.2 Aerosol Scenarios

 The variety of plausible aerosol profiles within the atmosphere are vast and cannot be completely covered due to the vast range of particle size distributions and possible concentrations which affect their importance in radiative forcing.
-Furthermore, with the limb scatter technique, the geometry of the measurement also can have a large effect on the sensitivity of the measurement to aerosol.
+Furthermore, with the limb scatter technique, the geometry of the measurement also can have a large effect on the sensitivity of the measurement to aerosol due to the sampling of the phase function in the forward model (Rieger et al., 2015).
+This includes a strong preference for aerosol scattering in the forward direction resulting in a weak signal in the backscatter direction.
+As well the phase function for aerosol is dependent on the particle size distribution.
 To probe a large portion of this space, a series of scenarios were derived.

 To probe the aerosol space, two profiles and four particle size distributions were used.
 The two profiles are a background aerosol extinction profile, typical used during the volcanically quiet period starting in 1997, and the second profile, which is a representative volcanic profile after the Nabro eruption in 2012 with a higher sulfur injection from the eruption at approximately 20 km.
 Both profiles can be observed in Figure 1.
-A multi-modal log-normal particle size distribution was selected with two fine modes and one coarse mode, which can be seen in Table 1.
+A multi-modal log-normal particle size distribution was selected with one fine modes and one coarse mode, which can be seen in Table 1.
 The aerosol profile was chosen to either completely consist of only one of the fine modes or a mix of 50% fine mode and 50% coarse mode.
 The fine modes are representations of two background aerosol particle size distributions and the coarse mode is a representation of the effect of a volcanic eruption on the size of the aerosol droplets (Deshler et al, 2003).
+These selected distributions are representations based of off in-situ balloon particle counter measurements from Laramie, Wyoming.
 For the albedo, values of 0 and 1 were used to set bounds on how ground reflectance affects sensitivity to aerosol with polarized measurements.

 To probe the entire geometry, a range of Solar Zenith Angles (SZAs) and Solar Scattering Angles (SSA) were selected.
 The ranges were selected to give representative selections of all the possible geometries of a limb scatter instrument.
 The ranges for SZA are 15 o, 45 o, and 75o and for SSA of 30o, 60o, 90o, 120o, 150o, and 180o.
 And the wavelengths chosen were 500, 750, 1000, 1250, 1500 nm to cover the effect of polarized measurements for wavelengths commonly used by instruments to achieve aerosol profiles from limb instruments (i.e. OSIRIS and SCHIAMACHY aerosol products use the ratio of 750 nm to 470 nm for the aerosol retrieval (Bourassa et al., 2012b; Ernst et al., 2012)) Furthermore, near infrared wavelengths are required to discern particle size information from limb scatter measurements so the 1000-1500 nm wavelength were also chosen (Rieger et al., 2014).